DOGE-network/website/docs/meeting-agendas/index.md

 - funding the core group travel, event expenses
 - adding more projects to the site carousel
 - using the events calendar
+- if we start handling funds, then we need one of our friendly corporations to act as the bank.
+Managing fund donations and paying bills.
 - Review action items from previous meeting

 ## Next Meeting